-Any full-time undergraduate student not enrolled through the School of Adult Learning.
+Any full-time undergraduate student not enrolled through the Department of Adult Studies.
 Because adult and continuing education students benefit from an alternate fee structure, they are not eligible for the Matching Church Scholarship Program.

 Will AU match any scholarship from a church?

 There are a few guidelines:

 - They must direct their funds to full-time undergraduate students not enrolled in the Department of Adult Studies.